YamanQD/AntWare/README.md

 ## Gameplay

 Player wins when all ants are dead.
-Player loses if his HP reaches zero, he runs out of ammo, or he falls of the map.
+Player loses if his HP reaches zero, he runs out of ammo, or he falls off the map.

 ### [Game Demo](https://youtu.be/YjLi0lY-T60)